Memento-Research/human-in-picture-concrete-ml/README.md

 ## Requirments

 - Kaggle account
     You will need to have a Kaggle account in order to download the dataset, we recommend using Google Login.
+After creating an account you will need to download a `kaggle.json` file as the API key.
+You can find that file by going to [Your Profile](https://www.kaggle.com/settings/account) and scrolling down to the `API` section.
+Then create a new token and you will download the `kaggle.json`.
 - Python3.9 installed

 ## Installation